mohtechnology/Flask-Extensions/README.md

 **Use:**

-* Syntax highlighting and IntelliSense for Jinja2 templates used in Flask.
+* Syntax highlighting and IntelliSense for Jinja2 templates used in Flask.<br>
   ✅ *Makes writing HTML + Jinja templates much easier.*

 ---